Inner Child Work – Heal and Reconnect With Yourself

 Your boss criticizes you at work, and out of the blue, the inner child reacts – feeling stupid and worthless.
-Your husband prefers going out to the local bar with his buddies on Friday night, and the wounds start bleeding again – “You don’t want me anymore.”
+Your husband prefers going out to the local bar with his buddies on Friday night, and the emotional wounds start bleeding again – “You don’t want me anymore.”

-We cannot continue to disregard doing inner child work because renouncing it is neglecting ourselves.
+We cannot continue to disregard the inner child because renouncing it is neglecting ourselves.

-Running away from the wounded inner child may help you now, but in the long run, that won’t work for your favor.
+Running away from the wounded inner child may help you now, but in the long run, that won’t work in your favor.
 The pain will not subside as you wish it would and will attack you every time a trigger is tripped and reminds you of past trauma from childhood.

 You will need to go through intense work at some point in order to move forward with inner child healing.
 Let your emotional guidance system be your teacher.

 A trigger can be anything at all.
 It can be a smell, a sound, a familiar face that passes you by on the street, a friend criticizing you, your girlfriend not picking up the phone, not getting a job you want, a rejection from someone you asked out, a certain tone of a friend and so much more.

 In fact, anything you face on any given day could wake up the inner child’s wants.
 And then you will react like a child, instead of rationally and practically like the adult you are.

 I understand.
 I, too, turned a cold shoulder to my inner child for many years.
 Going back can result in true misery.
 Living those experiences over and over again really hurts.

 But let me tell you something – that’s the way to inner child liberation, too.
 Going back to that time, re-living those difficult moments through flashbacks, will lead you to break the chains that are holding you in place.